chrishulbert/gondola/README.md

 	* Big Buck Bunny 2008 1080p blah.vob
 	* Big.Buck.Bunny.vob
 	* Big.Buck.Bunny.2008.deinterlace.vob
+	* Big.Buck.Bunny.2008.scalecrop1080.vob
+	* Big.Buck.Bunny.2008.scalecrop239letterbox1080.vob
+	* !Big Buck Bunny.2008.vob (this is for movies that cannot be found on TMDB; you will need to supply images yourself)

 If it finds a year, it assumes the text to the left is the title.
 Text to the right is ignored, as it's usually resolution/codec/other stuff.
 Dots/periods are converted to spaces, which it then uses to search TMDB for the movie metadata.

 If it cannot find a year, it still searches TMDB to find the movie, but it stands less of a chance finding the correct movie if there's no year.

 If it finds 'deinterlace' then it uses FFMPEG to deinterlace the video.
 This is useful for old DVDs.

+If 'scalecrop1080' is found, it scales to 1080p high, then takes only the center 1920 columns, discarding some content to the left and right outside of the 1920.
+This is handy when you have eg very-widescreen 4k input, and you want it to completely fill your TV, and prefer cropping off the right and left sides a little.
+Use this if there are no letterbox black bars baked into the input.

+Use 'scalecrop239letterbox1080' for the same purpose as scalecrop1080, however this is for when letterbox black bars are baked into the input.
+This assumes the part we want to keep after cropping the black bars is 1:2.39 ratio.

 For TV shows placed in `New/TV` folder, use the following: